 The Committee shall be appointed by the Board from amongst their numbers and shall consist of not less than three (3) members.
 All the members of the Committee must be non-executive directors, with a majority of them being independent directors.

 All members of the Committee shall be financially literate and at least one of the members of the Committee must fulfill the Paragraph 15.09(1)(c)of the Listing Requirements of Bursa Malaysia.
+A former key audit partner has to observe a cooling-off period of at least two (2) years before being appointed as a member of the Committee.

 The Chairman of the Committee shall be an Independent Non-Executive Director.
 No alternate Director of the Board shall be appointed as a member of the Committee.
 The Chairman will be elected among the members of Committee.